andrew henderson menu

 Businesses with a base in Puerto Rico exporting services to other markets are able to reduce their corporate taxes to as little as 4%.

-Puerto Rico makes sense for US citizens, particularly in high-tax states, who are looking to set up an offshore company but still want to remain in the US system.
+Puerto Rico makes sense for US citizens, particularly those from high-tax states, who are looking to set up an offshore company but still want to remain in the US system.
 However, requirements include a 183-day physical presence and closer connections to Puerto Rico.

-For a business to be considered qualified for an export decree, it must be purely export-focused, have a revenue of $3 million a year and employ at least one local.
+For a business to be considered qualified for an export decree, it must be purely export-focused, have a revenue of US$3 million a year and employ at least one local.

 Puerto Rico Act 60 – Individual Investor Act (previously Act 22)

-In addition to zero taxes on dividends, as mentioned above, it also means zero tax on interest, rent and all capital gains, short-term and long-term, made while residing in Puerto Rico.
+In addition to zero taxes on dividends, as mentioned above, it also means zero tax on interest, rent and all capital gains made while residing in Puerto Rico, both short-term and long-term.

-In many cases, entrepreneurs would often times take advantage of both acts simultaneously, so it makes sense that both acts were later combined under the new umbrella of Act 60.
+In many cases, entrepreneurs would often take advantage of both Acts simultaneously, so it makes sense that both acts were later combined under the new umbrella of Act 60.

 There are significant requirements to qualify for the benefits under Act 60, including satisfying the presence test, which requires an individual to:

-• be resident in Puerto Rico for at least 183 days during the tax year
+• Reside in Puerto Rico for at least 183 days during the tax year

 Puerto Rico Act 60 (Incentives Code)

-But that means you really do need to move there and live there, and if you ever move away, you lose those privileges, which means, as an American, you’re right back where you started in the American tax system.
+But that means you really do need to move there and live there, and if you ever move away, you lose those privileges.
+As a US citizen, you’re right back where you started in the US tax system.

-In the technical sense, not really, it’s not generally listed as one, and so Puerto Rico instead falls under the more accurate category of a low-tax jurisdiction.
+In the technical sense, not really.
+It’s also not usually listed as one, and instead, Puerto Rico falls under the more accurate category of a low-tax jurisdiction.

-You can enjoy favourable tax treatment in Puerto Rico, allowing you to escape the high taxes of the US mainland, or at least, you’re free to do so for as long as you decide to stay there.
+You can enjoy favourable tax treatment in Puerto Rico, allowing you to escape the high taxes of the US mainland.
+At least, you’re free to do so for as long as you decide to stay there.

-So in a sense, Puerto Rico exists as a compromise solution for those who aren’t willing to “go all the way” – i.e., for those who don’t want to renounce and instead remain US citizens.
+So, in a sense, Puerto Rico exists as a compromise solution for those who aren’t willing to ‘go all the way’.
+In other words, for those who don’t want to renounce and instead remain US citizens.

 By doing so, however, they limit their options significantly, particularly since they don’t necessarily have to go that much further afield to find a more inviting offshore tax haven.

-One thing to note about tax havens, however, is that they’re not all created equally, and you need to know what you’re doing.
-Otherwise, you risk making your current situation worse.
+One thing to note about tax havens, however, is that they’re not all created equal.
+You need to know what you’re doing, or else you risk making your current situation worse.

-The fact is the world is full of tax havens, all competing for your custom.
+The fact is the world is full of tax havens, all competing for you as a customer.
 You can speak to a lawyer in Puerto Rico and get told that it’s the best option since that’s the only option that the lawyer is selling.
 You can move there and pay almost no taxes, but if you decide later that living there’s not for you, you end up right where you started.

 Similarly, you could go to another tax haven and be told the same thing.
 Take Vanuatu, for example, a tiny island nation right in the middle of the Pacific Ocean.
-It offers zero income tax, which sounds great in theory, but you need to renounce to get the full benefit, even though you can just pay to obtain citizenship, you would lose out on your travel freedom.
+It offers zero income tax, which sounds great in theory, but you need to renounce to get the full benefit and potentially lose a lot of your travel freedom.

 Moving to a tax haven that offers zero taxes can work in some cases, but with more in-depth research, you may well find that jurisdictions with low taxes have more to offer.
 At the end of the day, you need to weigh up the pros and cons and find the best solution for your needs.
 As a Nomad Capitalist client, we help make that process a lot quicker and easier.